 RVing through the Southwest is one of the greatest road trips you can take.
 When traveling through Arizona you can see the only place on Earth where Saguaro Cacti grow.
 You can head over to the Grand Canyon and take in one of the greatest wonders of the world.
-In New Mexico you can eat some of the best Mexican food while enjoying the sunset over Santa Fe.
+In New Mexico, you can eat some of the best Mexican food while enjoying the sunset over Santa Fe.
 There are some incredible RV campsites in the Southwest that you shouldn't miss.

 North Rim Campground at the Grand Canyon

-You can not go wrong with reserving a space at the North Rim Campground at the Grand Canyon.
-This campsite is just two miles from where you take the path down a very difficult 14.2 mile trail at Bright Angel Point.
+You can not go wrong with reserving a space at the North Rim Campground at the Grand Canyon, National Park Service campsite.
+This campsite is just two miles from where you take the path down a very difficult 14.2-mile trail at Bright Angel Point.
 It only costs $18 to reserve a spot and $20 to get into the National Park.

 Camping Near Santa Fe, NM